lg/lg.io/_posts/2015-04-12-run-your-own-high-end-cloud-gaming-service-on-ec2.md

 ### Trouble?

-Two quick notes when having trouble.

-First, if you have Hamachi running and you can't get your client computer to see the server Steam, usually restarting Steam on the server will get the client to see it again.
+- If you have the VPN running and you can't get your client computer to see the server Steam, usually restarting Steam on the server will get the client to see it again.
 It's a bit of a pain since you'll need to VNC into the computer to restart things.

-Second, if the game freezes, the way to get it out of it's broken state is to Microsoft Remote Desktop in, close things, then go back in via VNC to restore Steam, etc.
+- If the game freezes, the way to get it out of it's broken state is to Microsoft Remote Desktop in, close things, then go back in via VNC to restore Steam, etc.

+- **Updated Apr 19:** If your Steam client freezes after logging in, restart the Steam server.

+- **Updated Apr 19:** If you only see a black screen though you do hear sound, it usually means you need adjust the MTU of the VPN.
+See the [OpenVPN discussion](https://forums.openvpn.net/topic15640.html), or set it on Hamachi.
+Also, see the Steam [In-Home Streaming discussion](https://support.steampowered.com/kb_article.php?ref=3629-RIAV-1617#nvidialaptop) about this for more ideas.

 ### Summary